webtechnick/CakePHP-Paypal-IPN-Plugin/README.txt

 Special thanks: Peter Butler <http://www.studiocanaria.com>

+Migration Guide from 3.0 to 3.5:
+  open a terminal and execute the following command:

+  cake schema run create -path plugins/paypal_ipn/config/sql -name items

 Install:
 1) Copy plugin into your /app/plugins/paypal_ipn directory 2a) Run the paypal_ipn.sql into your database.